St. Michael, Minnesota: Geography

 The Crow River flows along the city's eastern boundary, separating it from the city of Rogers in Hennepin County.
-It also borders Monticello Township, Buffalo Township, Rockford Township, and the cities of Otsego and Albertville, all in Wright County, as well as the city of Hanover, which is located within both Wright and Hennepin counties.
+It also borders Monticello Township, Buffalo Township, Rockford Township, and the cities of Otsego and Albertville, all in Wright County, as well as the city of Hanover, which is within both Wright and Hennepin Counties.

 Infrastructure

 Transportation

-Interstate 94, US Highway 52, and Minnesota State Highway 241 are three of the main routes in the city.
+I-94, US 52, and MN 241 are three of the main routes in the city.

 History

 A post office called St. Michael has been in operation since 1858.
 The city took its name from St. Michael Roman Catholic Church.
 St. Michael was incorporated in 1890.
-The Corner Bar, a restaurant in service since 1897, was on 10 Main Street South downtown which shut down January 9, 2020 and was razed on Friday, August 14, 2020.
-Generational patrons drove by and many stopped to collect a brick or two to commemorate the end of this era.
-Oddly enough the founding father of Ditto's Bar, down the street from the Corner Bar, also left this earth days later while the name and establishment still live on in Main Street.
-A complete history of the city, ‘’Faith, Family and Farming’’, was written by Bob Zahler.
-The history is also tracked by the St. Michael Historical Society, whose mission is "to collect, preserve and share the history of the City of St. Michael."
+The Corner Bar, a restaurant in service since 1897, was on 10 Main Street South downtown; it shut down on January 9, 2020, and was razed on August 14, 2020.
+A complete history of the city, Faith, Family and Farming, was written by Bob Zahler.
+The history is also tracked by the St. Michael Historical Society, whose mission is "to collect, preserve and share the history of the City of St. Michael".

 Education

 St. Michael is part of St. Michael–Albertville Independent School District#885.
 The St. Michael–Albertville school colors are royal blue and gold and the mascot is the Knight.
 The district consists of seven schools and two alternative academies.
-The seven schools include St. Michael-Albertville High School (Grades 9–12), St. Michael–Albertville Middle School East (Grades 5–8), St. Michael–Albertville Middle School West (Grades 5–8), St. Michael Elementary School (Grades 1–4), Fieldstone Elementary School (Grades 1–4), Big Woods Elementary School (Grades 1–4), and Albertville Primary School (Kindergarten).
-The two academies are Page Academy (Middle School alternative) and the Knights' Academy (High School alternative).
+The seven schools include St. Michael-Albertville High School (grades 9–12), St. Michael–Albertville Middle School East (grades 5–8), St. Michael–Albertville Middle School West (grades 5–8), St. Michael Elementary School (grades 1–4), Fieldstone Elementary School (grades 1–4), Big Woods Elementary School (grades 1–4), and Albertville Primary School (Kindergarten).
+The two academies are Page Academy (middle school alternative) and the Knights' Academy (high school alternative).
 There is also a private Catholic school in St. Michael for grades K–8, including preschool.

 A new high school opened for the 2009–10 school year, and a dedication ceremony took place on September 20, 2009.
 The previous high school was converted into a new middle school (Middle School West).
 The current middle school has been renamed Middle School East.

 Demographics

+As of the 2023 American Community Survey, there are 6,981 estimated households in St. Michael with an average of 2.76 persons per household.
+The city has a median household income of $130,814.
+Approximately 4.0% of the city's population lives at or below the poverty line.
+St. Michael has an estimated 78.3% employment rate, with 44.3% of the population holding a bachelor's degree or higher and 98.4% holding a high school diploma.

+The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (95.2%), Spanish (1.2%), Indo-European (0.8%), Asian and Pacific Islander (1.3%), and Other (1.5%).

+The median age in the city was 37.5 years.